Slope in Geometry

 The steepness of a line expressed as rise over run, connecting the algebraic slope formula to the geometric angle of inclination.

-Why is Slope in Geometry important?
+What is the Slope in Geometry formula?

 How Slope in Geometry Connects to Other Ideas